Visa policy of Israel: Israeli passport stamps

 Visitors with an Israeli passport stamp are not allowed to enter a number of countries because of the Arab League boycott of Israel.
 Some countries, such as Austria, Canada, Germany, Russia, United Kingdom and United States, allow their nationals to hold two or more passports of their country to circumvent such travel restrictions, but some of these countries also restrict or forbid the holding of passports of more than one country (multiple citizenship).

 However, since 15 January 2013, Israel no longer stamps passports at airports and land border crossings with Jordan.
 Instead, the entry or departure record is printed on a small paper card, called an electronic gate pass, which includes the traveler's passport data, date, visa status, and other details.
 The card also includes a barcode which is used to pass through the gate out of the passport control hall.

 Accepted travel documents

-Israel accepts passports of all member states and observer states of the United Nations (including their territories), Kosovo and Taiwan.
-Passports of Abkhazia, Northern Cyprus, Somaliland, South Ossetia, Transnistria and Western Sahara are not accepted.
+Israel accepts passports of all member states and observer states of the United Nations (including their territories), Kosovo, Somaliland and Taiwan.
+Passports of Abkhazia, Northern Cyprus, South Ossetia, Transnistria and Western Sahara are not accepted.

 Visitors without an accepted passport must obtain a laissez-passer with a visa from an Israeli diplomatic mission.

 The Haudenosaunee passport is a travel document with limited recognition issued by the Iroquois nation in Canada and the United States.
 For the 2018 World Lacrosse Championship, which was hosted by Israel, the Israeli government accepted the Haudenosaunee passports of the Iroquois team after communicating with the Canadian government.